Find the right defense attorney for free.

 • arranges or offers to arrange a prostitution meeting

-• directs another person somewhere for the purpose of prostitution
+• directs another person somewhere for the purposes of prostitution, or

 Sex Offender Registration